microsoft/WebTemplateStudio/docs/deployment.md

 ### VS Code Extension Method (Recommended)

-The Azure App Service extension provides an easy way to manage and deploy you web application.
+The Azure App Service extension provides an easy way to manage and deploy your web application.
 To learn how to deploy using their VS Code extension, see [Azure App Service Extension](https://marketplace.visualstudio.com/items?itemName=ms-azuretools.vscode-azureappservice)

 ### Local Git Deployment Method